-Windows 10 users at times face issues which can get a little annoying after a while, especially when you see that a new fancy update brings just about as many new bugs as it fixes.
-The good thing is, where there is a problem, there is a solution.
-If your laptop or batter has become it is possible that it may charge slowly – but some users have reported that they face this problem even on a new device.
-If your Windows 10/8/7 laptop is taking forever or a long time to charge, here are suggestions that could help you identify & fix the problem yourself before you take it to a technician.
+Windows 11/10 users at times face issues that can get a little annoying after a while, especially when you see that a new fancy update brings just about as many new bugs as it fixes.
+The good thing is where there is a problem, there is a solution.
+If your laptop or batter has become, it is possible that it may charge slowly – but some users have reported that they face this problem even on a new device.
+If your Windows 11/10/8/7 laptop is taking forever or a long time to charge, here are suggestions that could help you identify & fix the problem yourself before you take it to a technician.

 The possible reasons could be: